penn5/LineageOTA/README.md

 ## Where to move built ROM ZIPs

-- Full builds should be uploaded into `builds/full` directory.
+- Full builds should be uploaded into `builds/full` directory, along with a .md5sum file and a .prop, both as extensions over the .zip
 - Delta builds should be uploaded into `builds/delta` directory.

-### ONLY for LineageOS 15.x and newer
+### ONLY for LineageOS 15.x and newer (now for all)

 If you are willing to use this project on top of your LineageOS 15.x ( or newer ) ROM builds, you may have noticed that the file named `build.prop` have been removed inside your ZIP file, and has been instead integrated within your `system.new.dat` file, which is basically an ext4 image ( you can find out more here: https://source.android.com/devices/tech/ota/block ).